prashant-kikani/prashant-kikani.github.io/_posts/2025-2-23-human-desires-downsides.markdown

 The final episodes of *Game of Thrones* show us that human nature, when left unchecked, leads to destruction.
 Power corrupts, fear isolates, revenge escalates, and cruelty is justified.
 While we may no longer fight with swords and dragons, the same psychological flaws drive modern conflicts in more subtle ways.

-The question we must ask ourselves is: Can we learn from history and fiction, or are we doomed to repeat these cycles forever?
+The question we must ask ourselves is: Can we <a href="https://prashantkikani.com/blog/learning-to-learn" target="_blank">learn</a> from history and fiction, or are we doomed to repeat these cycles forever?
 True progress will come not when we find new ways to dominate one another, but when we understand our own psychology well enough to break <a href="https://prashantkikani.com/blog/freedom-vs-equality" target="_blank">free</a> from these destructive patterns.

 What do you think?
 Are these flaws inherent in human nature, or can we evolve beyond them?
 Let me know your thoughts <a href="https://prashantkikani.com/contact" target="_blank">here</a>.